 What are the best student Chromebooks?

 Students on a strict budget should consider the Samsung Chromebook 4.
-It offers a premium metal lid, snappy performance from its Cereon processor and long battery life, all for under $250.
+It offers a premium metal lid, snappy performance from its Cereon processor and long battery life, all for under $200 (at the time of this writing).
 It's also extremely portable due to its lightweight frame.

 The Samsung Chromebook 2 is a solid option for those looking to take the next step up — yes, the 2 being better than the 4 is confusing.
 The Samsung Chromebook 2 is thin, offers a lengthy eight hours of battery life, sports a vibrant QLED display and has fantastic speakers.
 It'll cost $500 for a base model, and up to $700 for a top-of-the-line configuration.

 The Lenovo Chromebook Duet is another great pick for young students just getting to grips with learning on a laptop.
 It offers decent performance, nearly 13 hours of battery life, and a tablet-style design but with an included keyboard for typing.
-All for only $300.
+All for only $250.
+It's still a great investment if you need a cheap Chrome tablet that comes with a free detachable keyboard bundled in, and we're excited to review its successor, the recently-announced Lenovo IdeaPad Duet 3.

 The best student Chromebook you can buy today